 At the option of the holder thereof, each share of preferred stock is convertible into a number of shares of Class B common stock that results from dividing the applicable original issue price for such series by the applicable conversion price in effect on the date of conversion (the "Conversion Rate").
-Each share of preferred stock will be automatically converted into shares of Class B common stock at the Conversion Rate at the time in effect for such series of preferred stock upon the earlier of (i) immediately prior to the closing of a firm commitment underwritten public offering of Dropbox's common stock on an internationally recognized securities exchange or trading system pursuant to a registration statement under the Securities Act of 1933, as amended, with gross proceeds of not less than \$35.0 million in the aggregate (a "Qualified IPO"), or (ii) the date specified by written consent or agreement of the holders of a majority of the outstanding preferred stock, voting together as a single class; provided, that other than pursuant to a Qualified IPO (x) so long as a majority of the shares of Series B convertible preferred stock originally issued remains outstanding, the consent of the holders of a before the Securities and (y) so long as a majority of the shares of Series B convertible preferred stock into Class B common stock and (y) so long as a majority of the shares of the series C convertible preferred stock originally issued remains outstanding, the consent of the holders of a majority of the holders of a majority of the holders of a majority of the shares of series B convertible preferred stock will to convert any shares of Series B convertible preferred stock noriginally issued remains outstanding, the consent of the holders of a majority of the shares of the Series C convertible preferred stock, voting together as a single class, is required to convert any shares of Series B convertible preferred stock into Class B common stock and (y) so long as a majority of the shares of Series C convertible
+Each share of preferred stock will be automatically converted into shares of Class B common stock at the Conversion Rate at the time in effect for such series of preferred stock upon the earlier of (i) immediately prior to the closing of a firm commitment underwritten public offering of Dropbox's common stock on an internationally recognized securities exchange or trading system pursuant to a registration statement under the Securities Act of 1933, as amended, with gross proceeds of not less than \$35.0 million in the aggregate (a "Qualified IPO"), or (ii) the date specified by written consent or agreement of the holders of a majority of the outstanding preferred stock, voting together as a single class; provided, that other than pursuant to a Qualified IPO (x) so long as a majority of the shares of Series B convertible preferred stock originally issued remains outstanding, the consent of the holders of 70% of the shares of the Series B convertible preferred stock into Class B common stock and (y) so long as a majority of the shares of Series C convertible preferred stock, voting together as a single class, is required to convert any shares of Series B convertible preferred stock originally issued remains outstanding, the consent of the holders of a majority of the shares of Series C convertible preferred stock, voting together as a single class, is required to convert any shares of Series C convertible preferred stock, voting together as a single class, is required to convert any shares of Series C convertible preferred stock into Class B common stock.